sleepy-evelyn/Territorial/README.md

 # Territorial

-# License
+## License
 This project uses a custom license found within the `LICENSE.md` file.
-If you have any queries about the license please submit the query in the form of a github issue request.
+If you have any queries about the license please submit the query on the github issues page.